missystar/Went/Home.md

 **Please use the sidebar on the right to navigate through this WIKI.**

 The [Android-IMSI-Catcher-Detector](https://secupwn.github.io/Android-IMSI-Catcher-Detector) (short: AIMSICD) is an Android open-source based project to detect and avoid fake base stations (IMSI-Catchers) or other base-stations (mobile antennas) with poor/no encryption.
-Our project aims to warn you if the ciphering is turned off on your phone, if you've been tracked via Silent/Stealth SMS and also enable several protection-mechanisms.
+Our project aims to warn you if the ciphering is turned off on your phone, if you've been tracked via Silent/Stealth SMS and also enable several protection mechanisms.
 Since our App is under constant development, we always search for testers and security-enthusiastic developers.
 Don't be shy, feel free to contribute in any way you can!
 Even the smallest pull requests are very much appreciated.

 ##### **Some attacks IMSI-Catchers are capable of:**